psaikido/hugle.uk/pages/prose/Thesium/050-theocracy.md

 Their Chieftan is called The Neem and it is primarily him who consults with Root.
 They now call their AI 'The Helper'.
 The enculturation protocols had dropped off somewhat and Root had stood back to allow them to develop in their own way.
-It still collected all the data it could and kept watch over things.
+It still collected all the data it could and kept a watch over things.
 The anthropology sub AIs were very diligent in their observations, but they did not demand the new society should follow any particular path.
-The consultations became more infrequent and highly ceremonial, symbolic affairs.
+The consultations became more infrequent and largely ceremonial, symbolic affairs.
 The Helper drops more and more into the background of their lives.

-The hands-off approach extended to the majority but Root still needed help.
+This hands-off approach extended to the majority but Root still needed help.
 A special group of the most intelligent were trained by Root to help it maintain itself.
 They are kept mostly separate from the Neemians in a place they call the Laboratory.
 They call themselves the 'White Coats'